nuxt-modules/robots/README.md

 Using route rules, you can configure how your routes are indexed by search engines.

+For routes that have `index: false`, meta tags and headers will be added to prevent indexing.

 ```ts
 export default defineNuxtConfig({
   routeRules: {